 Can My Partner or Support Person Be with Me?

-One partner or support person can stay with you throughout your hospitalization, whether or not you are COVID-positive.
-However, you should be aware that enhanced visitor restrictions are currently in place.
 Every person is screened before they enter the hospital.
 If they have symptoms -- fever, cough, or shortness of breath -- or test positive without symptoms, they will not be allowed to enter the facility.

 “It may be a good idea to have a backup person just in case,” Hammett said.
 "We strongly believe that a support person improves outcomes, and we encourage all our moms to have someone with them at their bedside.”